Is the Ice Bucket Challenge Really a Satanic Ritual?

 Social media’s phenomenon of the ALS Ice Bucket Challenge (IBC) hit its peak during 2015.
 However, there has been a buzz about the challenge being a satanic ritual.

-It’s commonly thought that the inception of this global craze began with a single man.
-Boston college student Pete Frates became diagnosed with Amyotrophic Lateral Sclerosis (ALS) in 2012.
-Two of Frates friends, Pat Quinn and Corey Griffin, are widely considered to be the creators of the challenge.
+It’s commonly thought that the inception of this global craze began when a Boston college graduate and professional baseball player, Pete Frates, became diagnosed with Amyotrophic Lateral Sclerosis (ALS) in 2012.
+Two friends, Pat Quinn and Corey Griffin, are widely considered the co-creators of the challenge.

 What is the Ice Bucket Process?

 By now, most people are acutely familiar with the popular ALS campaign.
 The Ice Bucket Challenge has three parts, all of which must be on video:

 - The participant prepares and performs the challenge.